 Wood chippers can be extremely dangerous, with blades generally running at between 1,000 and 2,000 revolutions per minute, combined with a powered feed mechanism, an accident can easily cause injury to you or your employees if it is not operated correctly.

-Should one of your employees suffer injury during the course of their work, they could seek compensation against you and subsequent claims under the employers’ liability section of your Tree Surgeon Insurance.
+Should one of your employees suffer injury during their work, they could seek compensation against you and subsequent claims under the employers’ liability section of your Tree Surgeon Insurance.

 Risk Assessments Are Key

-As an employer you have a duty of care for the safety and well-being of your employees.
-With that in mind, you should ensure that you carry out adequate risk assessments and training on wood chippers and other tools of trade.
+As an employer, you have a duty of care for the safety and well-being of your employees.
+With that in mind, you should ensure that you carry out adequate risk assessments and training on wood chippers and other tools of the trade.

 All risk assessments and training should be documented and stored for future reference, as you may need to rely on these should you suffer a Health and Safety Executive (HSE) investigation or insurance claim.